Minimum wage in the selected country

 * Amounts for years before the official introduction of the Euro are shown via conversion at a fixed conversion rate (7.53450 HRK) for easier historical comparison of data.

 Basic salary supplements (such as overtime work, night work, and work on Sundays) must not be included in the minimum wage sum itself.
-If a worker on minimum wage works overtime or on Sundays, that work must be paid on top of the minimum established amount (as a supplement for difficult work conditions).
+If a worker on minimum wage works overtime or on Sundays, that work must be paid on top of the minimum established amount.